 Following the closing of the Merger, a majority of the members of the Board of Directors of the combined company will consist of parties initially designated by PharmAthene.
-Three of these proposed Board members, Steven St. Peter, M.D., who is a General Partner of MPM Capital, James Cavanaugh, Ph.D., who is the President of Healthcare Ventures LLC, and Elizabeth Czerepak, who is a member of Bear Stearns Health Innoventures Management, LLC, are, by virtue of their relationships with such entities, affiliated with stockholders of PharmAthene which provided bridge financing to PharmAthene during 2006 that will convert into securities issued in the PIPE at a further discount to the price such securities will be sold in the PIPE transaction.
-PharmAthene's current Chief Executive Officer, its Chief Financial Officer and its Vice President Business Development & Strategic Planning have also invested in the PIPE will be based upon prevailing market conditions.
+Three of these proposed Board members, Steven St. Peter, M.D., who is a General Partner of MPM Capital, James Cavanaugh, Ph.D., who is the President of Healthcare Ventures LLC, and Elizabeth Czerepak, who is a member of Bear Steams Health Innoventures Management, LLC, are, by virtue of their relationships with such entities, affiliated with stockholders of PharmAthene which provided bridge financing to PharmAthene during 2006 that will convert into securities issued in the PIPE at a further discount to the price such securities will be sold in the PIPE transaction.
+PharmAthene's current Chief Executive Officer, its Chief Financial Officer and its Vice President Business Development & Strategic Planning have also invested in the bridge financing and will be entitled to the additional discount upon conversion of this investment.
+The terms of the PIPE will be based upon prevailing market conditions.
 A committee which consists of four individuals, Steven St. Peter, M.D., Elizabeth Czerepak, Matthew Drapkin, who is a Senior Vice President - Corporate Development of MacAndrews & Forbes Holdings, Inc., and Paul Savas, who is an Executive Vice President of Finance of MacAndrews & Forbes Holdings, Inc., who represent parties that will hold SIGA common stock following the closing of the Merger, must approve the terms of the PIPE, which approval will be presumed if the terms fall within certain parameters previously agreed upon by SIGA.
-Two of the individuals on the committee, Paul Savas and Matthew Drapkin, represent partice bard of Directors of SIGA prior to the Merger who are not affiliated with any entity participating in the PIPE.
-As a result, at least one committee member who is independent of both the investors in the PIPE.
+Two of the individuals on the committee, Paul Savas and Matthew Drapkin, represent parties designated by the Board of Directors of SIGA prior to the Merger who are not affiliated with any entity participating in the PIPE.
+As a result, at least one committee member who is independent of both the investors in the PIPE and PharmAthene must approve the final terms of the PIPE.